yuangliu/15618prj/docs/final.md

 <img src="image06.png" style="background-color:#0;"/>

 ###### OPTIMIZATION 5: STREAMING
-We have created  $layer$ asynchronous cudaStreams and set the GEMMS and elementwise operations from different layes into asynchronous streams  corresponds to the layer index.
+We have created  $$layer$$ asynchronous cudaStreams and set the GEMMS and element-wise operations from different layers into asynchronous streams  corresponds to the layer index.
 Therefore,  horizontal dependencies can be ensured.
 The vertical dependencies are protected by using "cudaStreamWaitEvent" commands.
-The backpropagation dependencies can be seen similar as the above graph.
-Concurrently, $layer$ iteration can be run at the same time.
+The back-propagation dependencies can be seen similar as the above graph.
+Concurrently, $$layer$$ iteration can be run at the same time.

 ## Results